-It has been more than a month since the last earnings report for eBay Inc. EBAY.
-Shares have lost about 6.3% in that time frame, underperforming the market.
+A month has gone by since the last earnings report for eBay (EBAY).
+Shares have lost about 5.7% in that time frame, underperforming the S&P 500.

-Will the recent negative trend continue leading up to the stock's next earnings release, or is it due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important catalysts.
+Will the recent negative trend continue leading up to its next earnings release, or is eBay due for a breakout?
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important drivers.

 Revenues and GMV